superchordate/rshiny-template-auth/README.md

   - Go to https://console.cloud.google.com/customer-identity/providers and click "APPLICATION SETUP DETAILS" on the right.
   - Copy the `apiKey` and `authDomain` to replace `paste_key_here` and `paste_domain_here`, respectively.
 Don't include any `'` or `"`.

+If you would like to use two-factor authentication (2FA/MFA) with SMS/text:

+* Go to https://console.cloud.google.com/customer-identity and click on MFA (expand left sidebar).
+* Click "Enable"
+* Note the options here.
+You can customize your SMS here.
+* When you are ready, click "Save".
+Or, just click it to accept defaults.
+You can come back to change it later.
+* Follow steps below in the section "reCAPTCHA Setup".
+Google requires reCAPTCHA checks before any SMS send.

-* Authorize the local R Shiny development domain.
+Authorize the local R Shiny development domain.

-  - Run the app and note the URL.
+  * Run the app and note the URL.
 For me it is "http://127.0.0.1:4201/?".
-  - Go to https://console.cloud.google.com/customer-identity/providers and click Settings (expand the left sidebar).
+  * Go to https://console.cloud.google.com/customer-identity/providers and click Settings (expand the left sidebar).
-  - Click "SECURITY".
+  * Click "SECURITY".
 We need to authorize the domain part of this: 127.0.0.1.
-  - Click 'ADD DOMAIN", enter "127.0.0.1" (or the value you see) and "SAVE".
+  * Click 'ADD DOMAIN", enter "127.0.0.1" (or the value you see) and "SAVE".

-* Authorize the Oauth client for your Firebase app.
+Authorize the Oauth client for your Firebase app.
 Only necessary if you are using Sign In with Google.

-  - Go to https://console.cloud.google.com/apis/credentials and select your Oauth client.
+  * Go to https://console.cloud.google.com/apis/credentials and select your Oauth client.
-  - Under "Authorized redirect URIs", click "+ ADD URI".
+  * Under "Authorized redirect URIs", click "+ ADD URI".
-  - Enter your the auth handler URL for you `authDomain`.
+  * Enter your the auth handler URL for you `authDomain`.
 Take `https://authDomain/__/auth/handler` and replace "authDomain" with your `authDomain`.

-If you aren't using email, or aren't using Log In with Google, set the appropriate value to `FALSE` at `app/server.R` line 4.
+If you are not using Email / Password Login, Log In with Google, New User Registration, or MFA set the appropriate values to `FALSE` at `app/global.R` lines 12-17.

 You are done setting up Identity Platform!
 Celebrate with a latte. :coffee:

 Then, continue by running the app in RStudio.
-You can now perform all the login operations (assuming you are one of the authorized Test Users)!
+You can now perform all the login operations! (assuming you are one of the authorized Test Users, if using Log In with Google)

 ## reCAPTCHA Setup